manoj-g1/python_data_Analytics_Projects-/README.md

-This repository contain the end to end data analyst projects using python
+This repository contain the end to end data analytics projects using python